-The award honors women who demonstrate excellence and creativity in business and who contribute to the quality of life in their communities and help other women realize their leadership potential.
+The award honors women who demonstrate excellence and creativity in business, contribute to the quality of life in their communities and help other women realize their leadership potential.

 "These lands have become parts of the National Parks System, the National Wildlife Refuge System, California State Parks, county and city parks, regional open space preserves and private farmland."